 \section{Background}

 \paragraph{Sensory Neuroprostheses} Recent advances in neural understanding, wearable electronics, and biocompatible materials have accelerated the development of sensory neuroprostheses to restore perceptual function to people with impaired sensation.
 Use of neuroprostheses typically requires invasive implants that elicit neural responses via electrical, magnetic, or optogenetic stimulation.
-Two of the most promising applications include cochlear implants, which stimulate the auditory nerve to elicit sounds \cite{wilson_better_1991}, and visual implants (see next subsection) to restore vision to the blind.
+Two of the most promising applications are cochlear implants, which stimulate the auditory nerve to elicit sounds \cite{wilson_better_1991}, and visual implants (see next subsection) to restore vision to the blind.
 However, a variety of other devices are in development; for instance, to restore touch \citep{tan_neural_2014, tabot_restoring_2013} or motor function \citep{capogrosso_brainspine_2016}.
-The latter differ from other sensory neuroprostheses in that they generate stimuli using motor feedback (\emph{closed-loop}) \citep{chapman_multifunctional_2018, wagner_targeted_2018}.
-In the absence of feedback (\emph{open-loop}), a proper stimulus encoding is paramount to the success of these devices.
+The latter differ from other sensory neuroprostheses in that they generate stimuli using motor feedback (\emph{closed loop}) \citep{chapman_multifunctional_2018, wagner_targeted_2018}.
+In the absence of feedback (\emph{open loop}), a proper stimulus encoding is paramount to the success of these devices.

-\paragraph{Restoring Vision to the Blind} For millions of people who are living with incurable blindness, a visual prostheses (\emph{bionic eye}, Fig.~\ref{fig:axonmapmodel}, \emph{left}) may be the only treatment option \cite{fernandez_visual_2021}.
+\paragraph{Restoring Vision to the Blind} For millions of people who are living with incurable blindness, a visual prostheses (\emph{bionic eye}, Fig.~\ref{fig:axonmapmodel}, \emph{left}) may be the only treatment option \cite{ayton_update_2020}.
 Analogous to cochlear implants, these devices electrically stimulate surviving cells in the visual pathway to evoke visual percepts (\emph{phosphenes}), which can support simple behavioral tasks \cite{luo_argus_2016,stingl_interim_2017,karapanos_functional_2021}.

-A common misconception is that each electrode in the microelectrode array can be thought of as a pixel in an image; to generate a complex visual experience, one then simply needs to turn on the right combination of pixels \cite{dobelle_artificial_2000}.
-However, recent evidence suggests that phosphenes often appear distorted (\emph{e.g.}, as simple geometric shapes such as lines, wedges, and blobs) and vary drastically across subjects and electrodes \cite{erickson-davis_what_2021,fernandez_visual_2021}.
+A common misconception is that each electrode in the array can be thought of as a pixel in an image; to generate a complex visual experience, one then simply needs to turn on the right combination of pixels \cite{dobelle_artificial_2000}.
+However, recent evidence suggests that phosphenes often appear distorted (\emph{e.g.}, as lines, wedges, and blobs) and vary drastically across subjects and electrodes \cite{erickson-davis_what_2021,fernandez_visual_2021}.